 You can also get behind the wheel of your very own star-ship called the Ebon Hawk and explore 8 huge locations that are plucked right out of the Star Wars universe namely, Kashyyyk and Tatooine.
 What’s more, you’re in charge of your destiny here.
 Will you become the savior of the Republic or join forces with the dark side?

 7 – Dragon Age Origins:

 You’ll have to make ruthless decisions and even sacrifice loved ones for the greater good of the cause at hand.
-This one was unleashed in 2009 for the PC, PS3 and Xbox 360 consoles.
+Dragon Age Origins was unleashed in 2009 for the PC, PS3 and Xbox 360 consoles.

-    The title in the spotlight here took the world by storm with its classic RPG elements, interesting characters, engaging gameplay and captivating storyline.
-Developed by BioWare, it forayed onto the scenario 15 years ago.
-And much to the delight of many BG fans, developer Overhaul and publisher Atari released an Enhanced Edition just last year.
+Baldur’s Gate took the world by storm with its classic RPG elements, interesting characters, engaging gameplay, and captivating storyline.
+Developed by BioWare, Baldur’s Gate forayed onto the scenario 15 years ago.
+And much to the delight of many BG fans, developer Overhaul, and publisher Atari released an Enhanced Edition just last year.
 This new bundle comprised of the remake as well as its expansion called Tales of the Sword Coast.

-    Now if you’ve already completed all the BG iterations as well as the Enhanced Edition, then we suggest you turn your sights to the aforesaid games similar to Baldur’s Gate to satisfy your fantasy role playing cravings.
+Now if you’ve already completed all the Baldur’s Gate iterations as well as the Enhanced Edition, then we suggest you turn your sights to the aforesaid games similar to Baldur’s Gate to satisfy your fantasy role-playing cravings.
 Did we give any of your favorites a miss?
 Well, do leave your comments in the box below.